Troy Yocum: Drum hike or Hike For Heroes

 Inspired by his World War II grandfather, who took his own life, and a close military friend, who lost his home after returning from deployment, Yocum decided to make it his personal mission to help struggling veterans.

 Yocum began a 16-month journey, dubbed "The Drum Hike" on April 17, 2010, at the Kentucky Derby Festival's Thunder Over Louisville celebration.
 Yocum bangs his drum when entering towns and cities to bring attention to his cause and carries a bat for mayors and governors to sign.
 Averaging 20 miles per day, the hike would take him, his wife, and two dogs over more than seven thousand miles and 37 major U.S. cities by the time they make it home.

 Yocum's goal is to raise five million dollars and was sponsored by nonprofit Soldiers' Angels.

 Due to the extreme physical activity, Yocum has suffered several different medical complications.
 While in Colorado, he suffered an attack of kidney stones, which required hospitalization and in January 2011, his foot became infected and hence slowed the hike.

 In January 2011, Soldier's Angels pulled their support for Yocum due to concern for his health and well-being.
 He has raised more than $134,000 toward his cause through donations and sponsorships.

 Yocum soon picked up sponsorship from Active Heroes and finished the remaining 2,500 miles to the east coast and back home to Louisville, Kentucky.
 In the final 6 months of the Hike for Heroes, Yocum raised another $1.1 million.

 On May 26, 2011, Yocum was welcomed to Washington, D.C. by Congressman John Yarmuth (D-KY) accompanied by firefighters, veterans, and a police escort.

 Yocum completed his 7,880 mi. walk on September 3, 2011.

 After the Hike ended, Yocum was awarded the 2011 Classy award and founded Active Heroes as a 501(c)(3) charity to continue to help military families in need.

 Personal life

 A native of Louisville, Kentucky, Yocum met his wife Mareike in Germany.
 He proposed marriage to her on the 100th mile of the hike, and they were married at mile 256.
 She walked over 4,000 miles with him during the course of the walk.
+On January 4th, 2022, Yocum died due to complications from COVID-19.